The medical profession is lucky to have you!

 Urostym pelvic floor therapy is a conservative treatment option that may be used to address the following issues:

 Each treatment is divided into two portions.
-During the first portion of the treatment several sensors are utilized to assess muscle function.
+During the first portion of the treatment, several sensors are utilized to assess muscle function.
 A small sensor is placed in the rectum and the vagina.
 You will be asked to tighten these muscles.
-The muscle testing is important because no two people are exactly alike.
-The level of exercises we recommend will be based on the muscle testing.
+Muscle testing is important because no two people are exactly alike.
+The level of exercises we recommend will be based on muscle testing.
 If too many exercises are performed it may actually fatigue the muscle.
 If not enough are performed the muscle will not improve.

 Your first visit with our nurse will take approximately one hour.
 Subsequent visits last about 30 minutes.
-You will be ask to complete a brief symptom history at each visit which will be utilized throughout your care to track symptom improvement.
+You will be asked to complete a brief symptom history at each visit which will be utilized throughout your care to track symptom improvement.
 Your treatment protocol will vary based on your diagnosis and primary evaluation.
-The average number of visit is 6-8.
+The average number of visits is 6-8.

 Approximately 75-80% of the patients we see will attain significant improvement or cure with this type of therapy alone.
 As with any form of treatment, there are some patients who do not benefit from non-surgical therapy.
 We recommend appointments every one to two weeks initially depending on your symptoms or progress.
 The average number of visits is 6-8.
 There are some people that require fewer visits and of course, those who sometimes require more.
 Change in your symptoms should be noticed in 3-4 visits if non-surgical therapy is going to be successful for you.
 This does not mean you will be cured in 3-4 visits but you should notice gradual progress.